gromacs/gromacs/docs/user-guide/mdp-options.rst

 Default values are given in parentheses, or listed first among choices.
 The first option in the list is always the default option.
-Units are given in square brackets The difference between a dash and an underscore is ignored.
+Units are given in square brackets.
+The difference between a dash and an underscore is ignored.

 A :ref:`sample mdp file <mdp>` is available.
 This should be